-Watching Allan Holdsworth perform may leave you with the impression that you’ve encountered an advanced alien life form who communicates using the electric guitar.
-His approach to music is abstract and complicated, as are his advanced melodic and atonal compositional techniques.
-Combine this with a seemingly endless musical imagination and an unbelievable chord vocabulary and it’s clear that Holdsworth has pushed his music and technical ability into the stratosphere during his 45-plus-year career.
+Watching Allan Holdsworth perform may leave you with the impression that you’ve encountered an advanced alien life form who communicated using the electric guitar.
+His approach to music was abstract and complicated, as were his advanced melodic and atonal compositional techniques.
+Combine this with a seemingly endless musical imagination and an unbelievable chord vocabulary and it’s clear that Holdsworth pushed his music and technical ability into the stratosphere over the course of his 45-plus-year career.

 This lesson will reveal a series of exercises that will strengthen your fretting-hand fingers considerably, and will guide you through a series of challenges that will eventually improve your reach.
 Increasing how far you can stretch your fingers will immediately unlock new chord, scale, and arpeggio options, and will unlock wide-interval licks and ideas that you’ve never had access to before.

 Before getting started, a word of caution: Take your time and go slowly as you work through this lesson.
 If you experience pain while performing any of these exercises, do not play through the pain.
 Stop immediately!
 Improving your reach takes time, so go slowly as you progress and don’t hurt yourself!
 One other thing to keep in mind: Although you should strive for a clean, strong technique, a high-gain tone with plenty of compression will definitely make these licks a little easier.

 Ex.
 1 features two symmetrical scale shapes that will help you develop strength in your fourth finger and improve your overall reach on the fretboard.
 While neither of these fit properly in an actual key, I’ve written them in the key of Em-ish to give you a point of reference.
 You might find the first exercise has a pentatonic scale feel, while the second one blurs major/minor tonalities and will require additional strength and agility.